mhavey/marklogic/uml2es/tutorials/magicdraw_profile_edit.md

 You will be asked to provide a directory to save the exported files to.
 Note that MagicDraw produces SEVERAL files during this export.
 Keep the default directory name mlProfileEclipseProject5.
 Save under your [uml2es/umlProfile/magicdraw](../umlProfile/magicdraw) directory.
 We'll use only one of the files in the new mlProfileEclipseProject5 directory.
 It is MarkLogic_Entity_Services_Profile.profile.uml.
 Copy it to the following location, overwriting the file that is already there: [uml2es/umlProfile/MLProfile.xml](../umlProfile/MLProfile.xml).

+Also, copy this file to [uml2es/umlProfile/eclipse/MLProfileProject](../umlProfile/eclipse/MLProfileProject) and rename it to MLProfile.profile.uml, overwriting the existing file.

 As a result of all this, you just updated the profile in two forms:

 - MagicDraw form, to [uml2es/umlProfile/magicdraw/MLProfile.xml](../umlProfile/magicdraw/MLProfile.xml)
 - Generalized XMI form, to [uml2es/umlProfile/MLProfile.xml] (../umlProfile/MLProfile.xml)
+- Generalized XMI form for Eclipse development, to [uml2es/umlProfile/eclipse/MLProfileProject/MLProfile.profile.uml] (../umlProfile/eclipse/MLProfileProject/MLProfile.profile.uml)

-If you run the Papyrus tutorials, you'll need your newly overwritten [uml2es/umlProfile/MLProfile.xml](../umlProfile/MLProfile.xml).
+If you run the Papyrus tutorials, you'll need the last of these.